-The parties' familiarity with the particular issues for review on appeal in the parents' petition for review and the district's' answer and cross-appeal thereto is also presumed and will not be recited in full here.
-The gravamen of the parties' dispute on appeal is whether the March 2011 CSE recommendation for a 12:1+1 special class placement in a specialized school was appropriate for the student.
-The parties also argue the merits of certain claims that the IHO did not address,
+The parties' familiarity with the particular issues for review on appeal in the district's petition for review and the parents' answer thereto is also presumed and will not be recited here.
+The crux of the parties' dispute on appeal is whether the April 2011 CSE's recommendation for a 12:1 special class placement in a community school with the related services of occupational therapy (OT), speech-language therapy, and the provision of a dedicated nurse was appropriate for the student.